-Customer Hospitalized After Restaurant's Head Chef Threw Chili Powder in His Eyes
+Chef Throws Chili Powder in Unhappy Customer's Eyes

 A man dining at a restaurant in South Wales Saturday night had to be taken to the hospital after the head chef threw a bowl of chili powder in his eyes.

 Following a verbal altercation that reportedly ensued between David and Michelle Evans and Prince of Bengal chef Kamrul Islam after the couple complained about their food, David followed the chef to the kitchen to ask for an apology.
-It was then that he threw the hot spice in David’s face, according to The Telegraph .
+It was then that he threw the hot spice in David’s face, according to The Telegraph.

 Michelle told The Telegraph that the chef became aggressive after she and David told their waiter that their meat was “tough and rubbery.”